 - Believe him or her.
 Regardless of who is involved, it is important the incident is taken seriously and not minimized.

 - Accept what you hear without judgment, let the story run its course, and avoid “why” questions or making the person feel defensive (i.e.: “Why were you drinking or on drugs?” or “Why were you at that party?” or “Why were you with that person?”)

 - Let the person maintain their personal space and do not hold or touch them without their permission.

 - Offer comfort.
 Remain calm, reassuring and maintain your own emotional composure.
 If the person is agitated, suggest that they take a few deep breaths, but do not tell them how to act or feel.

 - Know your personal limits.
-If you feel uncomfortable or “in over your head,” express this in your active listening feedback and refer the person to one of the resources available (Campus Public Safety, Victim Support and Intervention Services).
+If you feel uncomfortable or “in over your head,” express this in your active listening feedback and refer the person to one of the resources available (Campus Public Safety, Counseling Center).
 Do not contact these resources yourself without the person’s permission to do so.